dolthub/docs/content/introduction/why-dolt/time-travel.md

 # Time Travel

-Dolt's commit graph storage layer models each state committed state of the database as a commit, along with associated metadata.
+Dolt's commit graph storage layer models each committed state of the database as a commit, along with associated metadata.
 The entire commit history can be queried in SQL:

 ![Dolt Storage and Query Layers](../../.gitbook/assets/dolt-time-travel-commit-graph.png)